ian-coccimiglio/outline/README.md

 ### **For Windows Users: A Note on WSL 2**

 This project uses a Linux-based development environment.
-To run it successfully on Windows, it is **highly recommended** to use the Windows Subsystem for Linux **WSL 2**.
+To run it successfully on Windows, it is **highly recommended** to use the Windows Subsystem for Linux **WSL 2** (available on Windows 10+).

 1. Open PowerShell **as an Administrator** and run: `wsl --install`
 2. This will install WSL and the default Ubuntu distribution.
 Once complete, restart your machine.